nandanhaloi123/academic_webpage/content/publication/article-journal-13/index.md

 ---
-title: 'Modeling ligands in cryo-EM with generative AI and density-guided simulations'
+title: 'Cryo-EM ligand building using generative AI and molecular dynamics'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here